-The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including other receivables and bank balances) which are subject to impairment assessment under HKFRS 9.
+The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including accounts and other receivables, amounts due from joint ventures, associates and non-controlling interests, bank balances and restricted bank deposits) and financial guarantee contracts which are subject to impairment assessment under IFRS 9.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition.